 New Quad Sparing Technique May Provide Faster Recovery for Patients with Arthritis of the Knee

-Minimally-invasive quadriceps-sparing total knee replacement is a new surgical technique that allows surgeons to insert the same time-tested reliable knee replacement implants through a shorter incision using surgical approach … Read the Rest
+Minimally-invasive quadriceps-sparing total knee replacement is a new surgical technique that allows surgeons to insert the same time-tested reliable knee replacement implants through a shorter incision using surgical approach that avoids trauma to the quadriceps muscle (see figure 1) … Read the Rest

 Dr. Michael Messieh offers a minimally invasive, muscle sparing approach to knee replacement surgery.
 The muscles over the knee are not cut but rather lifted up out of the way.
 This medial side approach may result in significantly faster recovery and more strength and mobility in the new knee.